nk2028/qieyun-sqlite/README.md

 ## License

-Code for constructing database is distributed under MIT license.
+Code for building the data is distributed under MIT license.

-_Guangyun_ data is from YonhTenxMyangx, distributed with its original license.
+Dictionary data follows the original license.